dragent/sdj/README.md

     - Connect at the database
     - Follow the MVC structure
     - login user
-    - dataset for an use
+    - dataset and creation of the database

 Evolution :